vidjil/vidjil/doc/user.md

 for example to assess their diversity or to compare repertoires between samples.
 Vidjil allows both:

-- to fully study some "top clones"
+- by default, to fully study "top clones"
+- when this is needed, to retrieve the full list of clones and/or reads for further analysis
 - to study the distribution of all the clones
 - to estimate diversity and overlap indices
-- when this is needed, to retrieve the full list of clones and/or reads

 ## The "top" slider in the "filter" menu